sajidinfo/portfolio/Interviews/JavaScript/README.md

 2. ### What is a prototype chain

+    Prototype Chain is a mechanism in JavaScript by which objects inherit properties and methods from other objects.

     The prototype chain is a core concept in JavaScript’s inheritance model.
 It allows objects to inherit properties and methods from other objects.
 When you try to access a property or method on an object, JavaScript first looks for it on that object itself.
 If it’s not found, the engine looks up the object's internal `[[Prototype]]` reference (accessible via `Object.getPrototypeOf(obj)` or the deprecated `__proto__` property) and continues searching up the chain until it finds the property or reaches the end (usually `null`).

+    "JavaScript doesn't have classical inheritance like Java or C++.
+It uses prototype-based inheritance, and the lookup happens through the prototype chain."

     For objects created via constructor functions, the prototype chain starts with the instance, then refers to the constructor’s `.prototype` object, and continues from there.
 For example: